 Some other tips for your email investor update

-Here are some other tips for your regular/monthly investor update email!
-First of all, use a consistent format so that you can train investors where to look for specific information.
-For example, do it in email with the same bulleted list, or in a PDF, etc. Secondly, provide clear, key highlights so they can get to overview quickly and know how much they need to dive in - and if they need to call you to chat.
+For example, do it in email with the same bulleted list, or in a PDF, etc. Secondly, provide clear, key highlights that they can review quickly and know how much they need to dive in – and if they need to call you to chat.

 Include details that go in deeper when necessary.
 If you use a consistent format in your investor update, it will be easy for them to navigate to the details when they want to dig deeper.
 Having good expectations on what you’ll include every month will help them efficiently understand what to expect and how to find it.